BrockmeyerTyler/League-Affinity/README.md

+Disclaimer: This project is very old in terms of my coding ability.
+Very, very old.

 # League-Affinity
 My submission to Riot Games' API Contest for April 2016.
 It uses Champion Mastery to produce a playing card based around that summoner's particular play style and interests.
 Built with Python 3 using the requests and Flask modules, and hosted by Heroku.
 ACTIVE SITE: https://league-affinity.herokuapp.com/